 (d) If the facility reports to HHSC that the violation has been corrected, HHSC inspects the facility or takes any other steps necessary to confirm that the violation has been corrected and notifies the facility that:

-(1) the correction is satisfactory and a penalty is not assessed; or
+(1) the correction is satisfactory, and a penalty is not assessed; or

-(2) the correction is not satisfactory and a penalty is recommended.
+(2) the correction is not satisfactory, and a penalty is recommended.

 (e) If the facility wishes to appeal the administrative penalty, the facility must file a notice to request a hearing on the violation or penalty no later than the 20th calendar day after the date on which the facility received the notice to pay an administrative penalty.